Cuomo urged to resign after probe finds he harassed 11 women - NewsBreak

 “For those who are using this moment to score political points or seek publicity or personal gain.
 I say they actually discredit the legitimate sexual harassment victims that the law was designed to protect,” Cuomo said.

 “If he were sorry, he would step down.
-That’s how accountability works,” she told The Associated Press.
-“I don’t believe he will resign.
-I think it’s the speaker’s job now to begin impeachment proceedings.”
+That’s how accountability works,” she told the AP.
+“I don't believe he will resign.
+I think it's the speaker’s job now to begin impeachment proceedings.”

-The report detailed, for the first time, the allegations that Cuomo sexually harassed the state trooper.
-It said that in addition to touching the trooper, Cuomo kissed her on the cheek, asked for her help in finding a girlfriend and asked why she didn’t wear a dress.
+The report detailed, for the first time, the allegations involving the state trooper.
+It said that in addition to touching her, Cuomo kissed her on the cheek, asked for her help in finding a girlfriend and asked why she didn’t wear a dress.

-The report also included an allegation from a woman who worked for an energy company who said Cuomo touched her chest at an event.
-The woman said Cuomo ran his fingers across the lettering on her shirt, reading the name of her company aloud.
-Then he leaned in and said: “I’m going to say I see a spider on your shoulder,” and brushed his hand in between her shoulder and breasts, the report said.
+The report also included an allegation from a woman working for an energy company who said Cuomo touched her chest at an event, running his fingers across the lettering on her shirt and reading the name of her company aloud.
+According to the report, he then leaned in and told her, “I’m going to say I see a spider on your shoulder" before brushing his hand between her shoulder and breasts.

-“These brave women stepped forward to speak truth to power and, in doing so, they expressed faith in the belief that although the governor may be powerful, the truth is even more so,” Kim said at the press conference.
+“These brave women stepped forward to speak truth to power and, in doing so, they expressed faith in the belief that although the governor may be powerful, the truth is even more so," Kim told reporters.

-Cuomo faced multiple allegations last winter, starting with Boylan, who said Cuomo kissed her on the lips after a meeting in his office and “would go out of his way to touch me on my lower back, arms and legs.”
+Cuomo faced multiple allegations, starting with Boylan, who said Cuomo kissed her on the lips after a meeting in his office and "would go out of his way to touch me on my lower back, arms and legs."

 After Boylan went public, Cuomo's staff released personnel memos to the media revealing that she left the administration after being confronted about complaints she belittled and yelled at her staff.
 Boylan has said the leak was "an effort to smear me.”